SWGDRUG Identification Tiers and the UV / TLC / GC-MS / LC-MS/MS Workflow

 The portable FTIR instruments that have expanded into field laboratory and airport screening settings (the Smiths Detection HazMatID Elite and the Agilent 4300 FTIR) provide Category A data in principle, but their library databases are limited compared to the NIST/EPA/NIH Mass Spectral Library, and their performance on highly diluted samples or complex mixtures is inferior to laboratory FTIR with a dedicated forensic drug library.

-The mass spectrum is compared against the NIST/EPA/NIH Mass Spectral Library (currently containing over 350,000 spectra) or the DEA Special Testing and Research Laboratory library (approximately 60,000 drug-specific spectra).
+The mass spectrum is compared against the NIST/EPA/NIH Mass Spectral Library (currently containing over 430,000 EI spectra as of the NIST 2026 release) or the DEA Special Testing and Research Laboratory library (approximately 60,000 drug-specific spectra).
 A library match score above 800 (out of 1000) combined with a retention time match within validated tolerance windows constitutes the core GC-MS identification.
 The retention time match provides the orthogonal dimension within the single run: the spectral match and the chromatographic retention are two independent pieces of information that together reduce the probability of misidentification dramatically.

 LC-MS/MS (liquid chromatography tandem mass spectrometry) is the preferred instrument for thermally labile compounds, highly polar drugs, and the confirmatory quantification of drugs in complex matrices.
 The Waters Xevo TQ-S triple quadrupole mass spectrometer, coupled with a Shimadzu Nexera UHPLC system (or the equivalent Waters ACQUITY UPLC), represents the current operational standard in many EU national laboratories and specialist UK, Australian and US laboratories.
 In LC-MS/MS, the compound of interest is selected by the first quadrupole (Q1) as the precursor ion, fragmented in a collision cell (Q2) filled with argon or nitrogen gas, and the product ions are separated by the third quadrupole (Q3) and detected.
 The precursor-to-product ion transition (the Multiple Reaction Monitoring or MRM transition) is highly specific to the compound: Q1 selects for the molecular mass (or a characteristic adduct), and Q3 selects for a specific fragmentation product that is characteristic of the compound's substructure.